Surface code compilation via edge-disjoint paths: Parallel long-range s using Bell pairs

 \begin{theorem} On the grid of $n$ vertices, the greedy algorithm for finding $\mathcal T$-operator sets repeats the following two steps , for $i=1,\dots$, until there are no more terminal pairs to connect: \begin{enumerate} \item find a maximum operator EDP set $\mathcal P_i$, \item remove all terminal pairs in $\mathcal P_i$ from $\mathcal T$. \end{enumerate} The set $\{ \mathcal P_1, \dots, \mathcal P_k \}$ is a $\mathcal T$-operator set and is an $\bigo{\log \abs{\mathcal T}}$-approximation algorithm for finding minimum-size $\mathcal T$-operator sets. \end{theorem} \begin{proof} We base our proof on~\cite{Aumann1995}.
 Assume that the minimum-size $\mathcal T$-operator set is $\set{\mathcal Q_1, \dots, \mathcal Q_K}$ for some size $K$.
 Then there is an operator EDP set $\mathcal Q_i$, for $i \in [K]$, such that $\abs{\mathcal Q_i} \ge \abs{\mathcal T}/K$.
 Therefore, the number of unconnected terminal pairs is reduced by at least a factor $(1-1/K)$ each iteration and it will require at most $\bigo{K \log \abs{\mathcal T}}$ iterations to connect all terminal pairs~\cite{Johnson1974}. \end{proof}

-To make use of \cref{thm:min-operator-sets} we would ideally like to have an algorithm to find maximum operator EDP sets on the grid, however the efficient algorithms we discussed in \cref{sec:edp-background} are to find approximate maximum EDP sets on the grid.
+To make use of \cref{thm:min-operator-sets} we would ideally like to have an algorithm to find maximum operator EDP sets on the grid, however the efficient algorithms we discussed in \cref{sec:edp-background} fall short of this in two ways.
+Firstly they find EDP sets rather than operator EDP sets, and secondly they provide approximate maximum sets rather than maximum sets.
 Fortunately, we find an equivalence between operator EDP sets on the grid and EDP sets on a graph that we call \emph{the $\mathcal T$-operator graph} (see \cref{fig:graphs-operator}).
 The $\mathcal T$-operator graph is a copy of the grid graph but with all vertices corresponding to control qubits in $\mathcal T$ only having vertical outgoing edges, and with all vertices corresponding to target qubits in $\mathcal T$ only having horizontal incoming edges, and all remaining vertices corresponding to data qubits are removed.
 An EDP set for terminal pairs $\mathcal T$ on the $\mathcal T$-operator graph is an operator EDP set on the grid.
 It is easy to see that a maximum operator EDP set for $\mathcal T$ on the grid is equivalent to a maximum EDP set for $\mathcal T$ on the $\mathcal T$-operator graph.
 Using an approximation algorithm for finding the maximum operator EDP set also still gives approximation guarantees for minimizing the $\mathcal T$-operator set, as shown in the following Corollary.

 \begin{corollary} The greedy algorithm for finding minimum $\mathcal T$-operator sets, but with a $\kappa$-approximation algorithm for finding maximum operator EDP sets, gives an $\bigo{\kappa \log \abs{\mathcal T}}$-approximation algorithm for finding minimum $\mathcal T$-operator sets. \end{corollary} \begin{proof} We modify the proof of \cref{thm:min-operator-sets} such that every iteration we connect a $(1-\kappa/K)$ fraction of unconnected terminal pairs using the $\kappa$-approximation algorithm for finding maximum operator EDP sets.
 Therefore we obtain a $\bigo{\kappa \log \abs{\mathcal T}}$-approximation algorithm for findining minimum $\mathcal T$-operator sets. \end{proof}